10.0

 Explorer

 The contact owns a 2016 Ford Explorer.
-The contact received notifications of NHTSA Campaign Numbers: 24V031000 (Structure) and 25V347000 (Structure); however, the part to do the recall repairs were not yet available.
-The contact stated that the manufacturer had exceeded a reasonable amount of time for the recall repair.
-The contact stated while driving approximately 65 MPH, the A-pillar and B-pillar trims detached from the vehicle.
-The dealer was contacted.
-The manufacturer was made aware of the issue and a complaint was filed.
-The failure mileage was approximately 87,000.
+The contact stated while driving at an undisclosed speed, the front driver's side door B-Pillar trim detached and flew off the vehicle.
+In addition, the contact stated that the driver's side front windshield A-Pillar trim detached and flew off the vehicle.
+The vehicle was taken to the dealer, and the contact was informed that parts were not yet available to repair the vehicle.
+The contact received notification of NHTSA Campaign Number: 24V031000 (Structure) and 25V347000 (Structure); however, the parts to do the recall repairs were unavailable.
+The contact stated that the manufacturer exceeded a reasonable amount of time for the recall repair.
+The manufacturer was not made aware of the failure.
+The failure mileage was 80,000.
 VIN tool confirms parts not available.

 Explorer